 At Christmas 1999 my grandfather received a box set of sixty "old-time radio" shows selected by Walter Cronkite.
 The first show we listened to together was an adaptation of Isaac Asimov's "Nightfall," originally broadcast on 12.7.1955 for NBC's X-Minus-One.
 It hooked me instantly and I took an active interest in old-time radio and any kind of old film I could get my hands on.

 The rest, as they say, is history.

-As part of the The WallBreakers, I produce a podcast called Breaking Walls.
-Twice-per-month I sit down with an artist, thinker, entrepreneur, or creative person for an open conversation.
+As part of the The WallBreakers, I produce a podcast twice-per-month called Breaking Walls.
+An episode of Breaking Walls generally follows one of three formats.
+Sometimes an episode will be a sit down with an artist, thinker, entrepreneur, or creative person for an open conversation.
 I center the talk around a specialized topic that each guest can shed their own kind of light on.
 The conversations almost always go in unexpected directions, and the passion within each guest is fantastic.
 I feel grateful for getting to be the guy asking questions.
 I always learn something new about life that I can apply to my own in each talk.